 Pine makes a terrific finished floor.
 I installed more than 1,000 square feet of pine flooring in my home about 15 years ago.
 It was easy to put down, the price was better than that of many other types of wood, and the floors still look great.

-Many people who want to install wood floors look exclusively at oak and other hardwoods, but softwoods such as pine are usually less expensive.
+Many people who want to install a wood floor look exclusively at oak and other hardwoods, but softwoods such as pine are usually less expensive.
 It’s true that pine dents more easily than oak, and that’s why it’s not the best choice for every room.
 But if you believe that a few dents and dings simply add character to a wood floor, then pine flooring is a great option.
 In fact, the options for inexpensive wood flooring extend to other softwood species including spruce, fir and larch.

 In some regions, you can buy unfinished pine flooring for less than $1 per square foot, especially if you can find a local sawmill instead of going to a lumberyard.
 By comparison, oak typically is up to twice as expensive as pine.
 Carpet starts at around $1.20 per square foot, and vinyl starts at $1.50 per square foot.